rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 You can choose to display one of the following four content types- photos, videos, albums or events.

-The views for Specific contents differ depending on content type: for Photos and Videos you can use Thumbnails and Masonry View, for Albums you can use Album View, for Events you can use Thumbnails View and Blog Style View.
+The views for Specific contents differ depending on content type: for Photos and Videos you can use Thumbnails and Masonry View, for Albums you can use Album View, for Facebook page Events you can use Thumbnails View and Blog Style View.